amazon-gamelift/amazon-gamelift-toolkit/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux/README.md

 ```

 **Select** `Actions` and `Download` in CloudShell and type `/home/cloudshell-user/amazon-gamelift-toolkit/building-gamelift-server-sdk-for-unreal-engine-and-amazon-linux/AL2023GameliftUE5sdk.zip` to download the binaries to your local system.
-# Quick start with Amazon GameLift Unreal Plugin
+# Quick start with Amazon GameLift Servers Unreal Plugin

-The Amazon GameLift Unreal plugin supports Linux-based deployments as long as you have the correct binaries available.
+The Amazon GameLift Servers Unreal plugin supports Linux-based deployments as long as you have the correct binaries available.
 If you feel like you already know what you're doing and only want to get the binaries to the right place, these steps help you do exactly that:

 1. Follow the steps in [Building the SDK](#building-the-sdk) to build the SDK and download the binaries
-2. Copy the `libaws-cpp-sdk-gamelift-server.so` to `amazon-gamelift-plugin-unreal/GameLiftPlugin/Source/GameliftServer/ThirdParty/GameLiftServerSDK/Linux/x86_64-unknown-linux-gnu/` inside the Amazon GameLift Unreal plugin in your project
+2. Copy the `libaws-cpp-sdk-gamelift-server.so` to `amazon-gamelift-plugin-unreal/GameLiftPlugin/Source/GameliftServer/ThirdParty/GameLiftServerSDK/Linux/x86_64-unknown-linux-gnu/` inside the Amazon GameLift Servers Unreal plugin in your project
-3. Once you've packaged the project for Linux, copy the files `libcrypto.so-.1.1` and `libssl.so.1.1` to your package folder under `<YOURGAME>/Binaries/Linux` before uploading the build to Amazon GameLift
+3. Once you've packaged the project for Linux, copy the files `libcrypto.so-.1.1` and `libssl.so.1.1` to your package folder under `<YOURGAME>/Binaries/Linux` before uploading the build to Amazon GameLift Servers

 See the next section for a detailed step by step guide.

-# Step by step instructions with Amazon GameLift Unreal Plugin
+# Step by step instructions with Amazon GameLift Servers Unreal Plugin

-These are the more detailed steps on setting up your Unreal Engine project with the Amazon GameLift Plugin and Linux binaries to deploy a Linux fleet on Amazon GameLift.
+These are the more detailed steps on setting up your Unreal Engine project with the Amazon GameLift Servers Plugin and Linux binaries to deploy a Linux fleet on Amazon GameLift Servers.
 Most of the steps are the same as in the [guide for integrating games with the plugin for Unreal](https://docs.aws.amazon.com/gamelift/latest/developerguide/unreal-plugin.html), but we have some important modifications for the Linux game server setup>

 1. Follow the steps to build the SDK and download in Cloud Shell
 2. Build UE5 from source (DevelopmentEditor configuration) to start the editor